Lightprotocol/light-protocol-v1/README.md

 ## DISCLAIMER: THIS SOFTWARE IS NOT AUDITED.
 Do not use in production!

 ## Tests
-- cargo test-bpf deposit_should_succeed
+- cd ./program && cargo test-bpf deposit_should_succeed
-- cargo test-bpf withdrawal_should_succeed
+- cd ./program && cargo test-bpf withdrawal_should_succeed

-(execute tests after another, since just running 'test-bpf' might throw errors)

 ## General Description